 - details of repairs to your block and estate reflected in the actual service charges

-We will formally consult you if any work to your block or estate costs more than £250.
-Refer to Charging leaseholders for major work for details.
+We will formally consult you if work to your block or estate costs more than £250.
+See Consulting leaseholders and shared owners for major work for details.